-Since you’ve placed such an enormous attachment on the diamond, trading it off is out of the question.
-You want to continue wearing the ring as you reflect on the glorious moments and savor the nostalgic memories it carries with it.
-First off, let’s remind you that you’ve made one of the wisest decisions in your marriage or courtship.
+Since they must have placed an enormous attachment on the diamond, trading it off is unlikely.
+They might want to continue wearing the ring as they reflect on the glorious moments and savor the nostalgic memories it carries with it.
+Admittedly, the couple has made one of the wisest decisions in their marriage or courtship.

-Retaining your diamond ring symbolizes your undying love for your partner.
-It’s an excellent way of strengthening your relationship.
-Well, there are many reasons that often drive people to upgrade their diamonds.
-Similarly, there is a number of ways to upgrade your diamond and continue living the dreams of your relationship.
-But how do you go about all these?
+Retaining a diamond ring symbolizes a person’s undying love for their partner.
+It is also an excellent way of strengthening a relationship.
+Many reasons drive people to upgrade their diamonds.
+Should it be desired, there are several ways to do so and continue living the dreams of a relationship.
+But how does one go about it?
 Read on for more insights on the topic.

-Why Would You Want to Upgrade Your Diamond?
+Why Would You Desire to Upgrade a Diamond?

 1. Change of Social Status

-As we’ve already mentioned, you might have purchased your present diamond when your income was rather low.
-As time went by, you got a new job and scaled up the social ladder.
-It’s only natural that you’d want to upgrade your diamond to reflect your new social status.
+You likely bought the current diamond when the income was low.
+Money poured in as time went by, hence the climb up the social ladder.
+It is only natural now to desire to upgrade the diamond to reflect on your new social status.

-It doesn’t necessarily mean that you get yourself a completely newer or bigger diamond.
-Remember that diamond ring settings wear out faster than the real stone.
-Therefore, you may consider retaining the diamond and only swap the ring setting.
-It all depends on what you’re more sentimentally attached to.
+It is important to note that it does not necessarily mean getting a new or bigger diamond.
+Also, remember that diamond ring settings wear out faster than the real stone.
+Therefore, you should duly consider retaining the diamond and only swapping the ring setting.

 2. Outdated Ring Styles

-The jewelry industry is an ever-evolving one.
-And designs that ruled the world a decade ago may have now been rendered obsolete.
-That’s especially true for ring designs that were popularized by celebrities.
-Some people love the good, old things.
-For such, investing in a vintage ring or keeping their old diamond may seem like the best thing to do.
-However, for those that prefer to keep up with the new fashion trends, upgrading their diamonds is the real deal.
+The jewelry industry is an ever-evolving one, and designs that ruled the world a decade ago may have become obsolete now.
+It is especially true for ring designs that were popularized by celebrities.
+For those who love the good, old things, investing in a vintage ring or keeping their old diamond may seem like the best thing to do.
+However, as for the people who prefer to keep up with the new fashion trends, upgrading their diamonds is the real deal.

 3. Changing Personal Tastes

 Tastes and preferences change with time.
-It’s something we can’t help.
-How many of us would happily wear the same clothing or hairstyles they wore five years ago?
-I know I wouldn’t.
+How many people would happily wear the same clothing or hairstyles that they wore five years ago?

-Similarly, you’re bound to grow out of love with your diamond with time, no matter how glamorous it looks.
-When that time comes, you’ll invariably have to choose between retaining your less sparkly gemstone and upgrading it for a flashier one.
+Similarly, it is possible to grow out of love with a diamond after some time, no matter how glamorous it looks.
+When that time comes, you must choose between retaining the less sparkly gemstone and upgrading it for a flashier one.

-Jewelry has traditionally been passed down from one generation to the other.
-A piece of diamond that was cushioned a century ago can’t look as brilliant as it did then.
+Jewelry has been passed down traditionally from one generation to the other.
+However, a piece of diamond cushioned a century ago cannot look as brilliant today as it did then.